Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Problem Motivation

-as the variance contributed from the simulation noises.
-Assuming that the estimates $\widehat F_i$'s are consistent in estimating $F_i$'s, then, as $n_i$ grows, $\sigma_S^2$ is approximately $\mathrm{Var}[\hat\psi_r(F_1,\ldots,F_m)]/R$ and can be estimated by taking the sample variance of all simulation replications (see, e.g., \cite{cheng1997sensitivity}).
-The key and the challenge in quantifying input uncertainty is to estimate $\sigma^2_I$.
+is the variance contributed from the simulation noises.
+Assuming that the estimates $\widehat F_i$'s are consistent in estimating $F_i$'s, then, as input data sizes grow, $\sigma_S^2$ is approximately $\mathrm{Var}[\hat\psi_r(F_1,\ldots,F_m)]/q$ and can be estimated by taking the sample variance of all simulation replications (see, e.g., \cite{cheng1997sensitivity}).
+On the other hand, $\sigma^2_I$ signifies the output variance contributed solely from the input data noises, assuming a fully accurate evaluation of the performance measure $\psi$.
+Estimating $\sigma_I^2$ is the key and the challenge in quantifying input uncertainty, which is the focus of this paper.

-To this end, suppose further that for each input model $i$, we have $n_i$ i.i.d. data $\{X_{i,1},\dots,X_{i,n_i}\}$ generated from the distribution $F_i$.
-When $n_i$'s are large, typically the overall input variance is decomposable into
+Before going into details, we discuss two conceptual properties on $\sigma_I^2$ that would be relevant in motivating and pinpointing our study.
+First, suppose further that for each input model $i$, we have $n_i$ i.i.d. data $\{X_{i,1},\dots,X_{i,n_i}\}$ generated from the distribution $F_i$.
+When $n_i$'s are large, typically the overall input variance $\sigma_I^2$ is decomposable into